oopcell/wecan/README.md

 * AngularJS is a single-page application framework
 * Node.js, a software platform for scalable server-side and networking applications.

-LEAN Stack supports many different database servers and is officially supported with MariaDB, MySQL, PouchDB and PostgreSQL.
+LEAN Stack supports PouchDB and is unofficially supported with MariaDB, Microsoft SQL, PouchDB and PostgreSQL.

 ### Fedora 23